AseemGupta39/WebQueryRAG/README.md

    Enter question: exit
    ```

+## Future Updates

+- Clean web interface with deployment.
+- Modularize the code.
+- Fixing issues from scraping data from websites.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.